zainh-mw/matlab-proxy/README.md

 ----

-Use this Python® package `matlab-proxy` to start MATLAB® and access it from a web browser.
+Use the `matlab-proxy` Python® package to start MATLAB® and use it in your web browser.

-Install this package to create an executable `matlab-proxy-app`, which starts MATLAB and provides you a URL to access it.
+Install the package to create an executable named `matlab-proxy-app`, which starts MATLAB and provides you a URL for accessing it.

-MATLAB Proxy is under active development.
-For support or to report issues, see [Feedback](#feedback).
+This package is under active development.
+To request technical support or to report issues, see [Feedback](#feedback).

 ----